-The Acute Care Division is divided into four Branches and is supported by a Principal Medical Adviser.
+The Division is structured into five branches including a Principal Adviser and a Principal Medical Adviser.

 Financing and Analysis Branch